IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 ==========  ==============  ==========  =========  =================================================  ==============
 Identifiers                             Header     Description
 ======================================  =========  =================================================  ==============
-Period      Scenario        Load level  Reservoir  Maximum (minimum) reservoir volume by load level   hm\ :sup:`3`
+Period      Scenario        LoadLevel   Reservoir  Maximum (minimum) reservoir volume by load level   hm\ :sup:`3`
 ==========  ==============  ==========  =========  =================================================  ==============

-All the reservoirs must be defined as columns of these files.
+Not all the reservoirs must be defined as columns of these files, only those with values different from 0.

+It can be used also for upper-bounding and/or lower-bounding the volume of any reservoir.
+If the user introduces a maximum volume value that is lower than the minimum volume value, the model will adjust the minimum volume value to match the maximum.

 For example, these data can be used for defining the operating guide (rule) curves for the hydro reservoirs.